-Coronavirus update: Following the initial three month suspension, the DWP announced that PIP and ESA reviews and reassessments are suspended until further notice, while the DWP review what activity it can restart whilst complying with public health guidance.
+Coronavirus update: Following the initial three month suspension, the DWP announced that PIP and ESA (Employment and Support Allowance) reviews and reassessments are suspended until further notice, while the DWP review what activity it can restart whilst complying with public health guidance.
 All disability benefit awards will be automatically extended at the current rate to provide reassurance to those in receipt of them.
 If people’s needs change they are still encouraged to contact the DWP to make sure they are getting the right level of support.
 People making a new claim for PIP can still do so in the usual way by phoning the DWP on 0800 917 2222 to request an application form.

-"Before I joined Kidney Care UK I did a lot of work around supporting people with Personal Independence Payment (PIP) claims.
+Before I joined Kidney Care UK I did a lot of work around supporting people with Personal Independence Payment (PIP) claims.
 Anyone who has had the dense application pack pass through their letterbox knows the feeling of despair that comes along with having their illness or disability questioned.

-Starting the application
+Starting the PIP application process

 The first step to claiming PIP is to contact the DWP on 0800 917 2222 to request an application form.
 A carer can do this for you if you’re not able to.

 Ask your consultant or a member of your renal team to provide a letter of support towards your PIP claim, along with any other consultants or outpatient departments that are treating you for other conditions.
 If your unit has a Renal Social Worker they can help you request the support letters.

 - What task you are trying to complete?